Discover the learning platform powered by collaborative learning.

 Investing in an LMS involves more than just money.
 There are non-monetary costs like time, energy, and resources which are often overlooked.
 When you add up these factors, you'll be able to make a more informed decision by maximizing your spending power.

 When you purchase an LMS, you may need to modify it to fit your needs.
 Customizing a learning platform can take a lot of time and resources, especially if you have unique requirements.
-Tasks like adjusting the look and feel of the platform or adding custom integrations can take anywhere from weeks to months, diverting valuable time away from other projects and priorities.
+Tasks like adjusting the look and feel of the platform or adding custom API integrations can take anywhere from weeks to months, diverting valuable time away from other projects and priorities.

 For instance, let's say you have a specialized learning program that requires specific assessments, certifications, and evaluations.
 Customizing your LMS to support this program may take significant effort, especially if you need to integrate it with other systems.
 These customizations likely require attention from your IT department, who may already have a full plate--potentially delaying other important projects.